Skip to content

 Profile List for Configuration

-Local profiles are stored inside <Test Root>\Profiles\BrowserProfiles and <Test Root>\Profiles\SeleniumProfiles folders.
+Local profiles are stored inside the <Test Root>\Profiles\BrowserProfiles and <Test Root>\Profiles\SeleniumProfiles folders.